 Now seen as the front door to Omaha, Cuming Street has also served as the city’s farthest edge; as the growing, mighty muscles of industry and business; and as its dirty, neglected backside.
-This article highlights the history of Cuming Street, from its beginnings through to present day.
+This is a history of Cuming Street in North Omaha.

 Thomas B. Cuming happened to be the right guy in the right place at the right time.
 Twice.The first time, Cuming became the acting governor of the Nebraska Territory after Francis Burt died after just two days in office.
 Cuming was just 25 years old and was originally assigned Secretary of the Territory by President Franklin Pierce.
 During his four months in office during this term, Cuming essentially started the north-south battle in Nebraska by awarding Omaha the capitol and giving the counties north of the Platte River the majority representation in the Territorial Legislature, despite having merely 1/3 of the territory’s population.